 Finding the earliest version of any given common fairy tale is an almost impossible endeavor.
-Before the Grimm Brothers gathered their collection of well-known German folk fairy tales, these stories followed an oral tradition, being passed on from grandmother to mother to children.
-What you may not know is that these earliest oral versions of our most popular fairy tales, and in some instances the earliest print version, are far from the clean-cut “good guy always wins” tales we utilize to lull our children to sleep at night.
+Before the Grimm Brothers gathered their collection of well-known German folk fairy tales into a single written volume, these stories followed an oral tradition, being passed on from grandmother to mother to children.
+What you may not know is that these earliest oral versions of our most popular fairy tales, and in some instances the earliest print version, are far from the clean-cut “good guy always wins” tales we use to lull our children to sleep at night.
 The earlier versions of our classic fairy tales included stories of murder, cannibalism, incest, rape, and various other despicable acts.

 Early Fairy Tales Finally get Cleaned Up